Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Stepless adjustable backrest; converts to twin pull-out bed; portable Narrower lounge space; sleeper conversion is a routine, not instant
+Stepless adjustable backrest; converts to a twin pull-out bed; portable Narrower lounge space; sleeper conversion is a routine, not instant

 Details: